-(2) The parties shall be given sufficient advance notice of any hearing and of any meeting of the arbitral tribunal for the purposes of inspection of documents, goods, or other property.

-(3) All statements, documents or other information supplied to, or applications made to the arbitral tribunal by one party shall be communicated at the same time to the other party, and any expert report or documentary evidence on which the arbitral tribunal may rely in making its decision shall also be communicated by the arbitral tribunal to the parties.
+- (2) The parties shall be given sufficient advance notice of any hearing and of any meeting of the arbitral tribunal for the purposes of inspection of documents, goods, or other property. - (3) Except as may be expressly provided to the contrary in this Act, all statements, documents or other information supplied to, or applications made to the arbitral tribunal by one party shall be communicated at the same time to the other party, and any expert report or documentary evidence on which the arbitral tribunal may rely in making its decision shall also be communicated by the arbitral tribunal to the parties.

-(4) Unless otherwise agreed by the parties or determined by the arbitral tribunal, all witness evidence shall be presented in the form of a witness statement which shall include:

-(a) the full name and address of the witness, a statement regarding their present and past relationship (if any) with any of the parties, and a description of their background, qualifications, training, and experience, if such a description may be relevant to the dispute or to the contents of the statement;

-(b) a full and detailed description of the facts, and the source of the witness' information as to those facts, sufficient to serve as that witness' evidence in the matter in dispute;

-(c) all documents on which the witness relies that have not already been submitted;

-(d) a statement as to the language in which the witness statement was originally prepared and the language in which the witness anticipates giving testimony during the arbitral proceedings;

-(e) an affirmation of the truth of the witness statement; and

-(f) the signature of the witness and its date and place.
+- (4) Unless otherwise agreed by the parties or determined by the arbitral tribunal, all witness evidence shall be presented in the form of a witness statement which shall include: - (a) the full name and address of the witness, a statement regarding their present and past relationship (if any) with any of the parties, and a description of their background, qualifications, training, and experience, if such a description may be relevant to the dispute or to the contents of the statement; - (b) a full and detailed description of the facts, and the source of the witness' information as to those facts, sufficient to serve as that witness' evidence in the matter in dispute; - (c) all documents on which the witness relies that have not already been submitted; - (d) a statement as to the language in which the witness statement was originally prepared and the language in which the witness anticipates giving testimony during the arbitral proceedings; - (e) an affirmation of the truth of the witness statement; and - (f) the signature of the witness and its date and place.